tdwg/tcs2/docs/feature-report/README.md

 the `accordingTo` property that is required.
 Every TCS 2 Taxon Concept object has to have a source, or `accordingTo`, which is a publication or other other form of communication where a taxon is defined in a certain way.
-This means that every Taxon Concept is traceable to a source and identifiable, and that in TCS 2 nominal concepts are not possible.
+This means that every Taxon Concept is traceable to a source and identifiable.
 With regards to the Name, in TCS 1 a `Name` can either be a text node, so a string, or a reference (`ref`) to a `TaxonName` element with an `id` attribute.
 This is completely analogous to the use of the Darwin Core `scientificName` and the TCS `taxonName`, respectively, in TCS 2.

 The most important structural change we made was dismantling the Taxon Relationship object that both TCS 1 and the Taxon Concept Ontology have.
 We want TCS to be a vocabulary standard, i.e. a set of terms and definitions, so TCS should not prescribe a certain syntax.

-Another problem with a relationship object is that it obscures the nature of the relationship.
+Another problem with an all-purpose relationship object is that it obscures the nature of the relationship.
 Not all relationship types in TCS 1 are relationships between Taxon Concepts, some are relationships between Taxon Concepts and Taxon Names.
 Also, relationships between Taxon Names in TCS 1 are elements (owl:objectProperty in the TDWG Taxon Name LSID Ontology), while relationships between Taxon Concepts (and some between Taxon Concepts and Taxon Names) are values in an enumeration (owl:Class in the TDWG Taxon Concept LSID Ontology).

 By elevating the values from the Taxon Relationship Type enumeration to first-class TCS properties and leaving the syntax out of the standard, people